The Essential Power Tools List: 30 Different Types Everyone Should Own

 2. Impact Driver

-This tool is similar to a cordless drill – and looks like one too.
+This power tool is similar to a cordless drill – and looks like one too.
 However, they can produce a lot more force than your average drill.
 They can place larger screws into harder surfaces thanks to their concussive action.

 They usually accept many different kinds of bits, which makes them very versatile.
 They’re an excellent tool to have around for more extensive and more demanding projects.